goldenglorys/goldenglorys/README.md

 - ⚡ Making amazing stuff at [Hack Club](http://www.github.com/hackclub)
 - ⚡ Data is my propellant, remodeled my core cumbustion engine for it purpose from [DevCareer](http://www.devcareer.io) training period
 - ⚡ ML & Quantum Computing Enthusiastic
 - 👨‍💻 I'm available for Open Source Projects.
-Let's do it!
+Let's do it !

 ### Let's meet by the other side to bring life to some visions